 Small Grants to protect cultural resources

-A separate set of grants will be awarded for projects related to cultural resources in the Highlands Region.
+Grants may also be awarded for projects related to cultural resources in the Highlands Region.
 A grant may address issues with both natural and cultural resource components.
 As referenced above, projects with both natural and cultural components will be reviewed under all aspects of the guidelines.

 Cultural resources reflect the process of human settlement and its interconnection with the natural environment.
 The types of resources include industrial, commercial, and below-ground archaeology as well as historic architectural sites.
 These sample project descriptions are not in priority order: